brineylab/scab/docs/source/examples.rst

 The scab API is quite similar to that of scanpy_ [Wolf18]_.
 This is by design, as we are big fans of the scanpy API and are also striving minimize the learning curve for users already familiar with scanpy.
-Additoinally, scab builds on the ``AnnData`` object at the core of scanpy to integrate BCR/TCR and antigen specificity data.
+Additionally, scab builds on the ``AnnData`` object at the core of scanpy to integrate BCR/TCR and antigen specificity data.

 Below are a few hypothetical use cases, with functional code examples.
-The `scab Github repository`_` includes interactive examples with sample datasets so that users can take scab for a more comprehensive test drive.
+The `scab Github repository`_ includes interactive examples with sample datasets so that users can take scab for a more comprehensive test drive.